coolcucumb3r-amber/coolcucumb3r-amber/README.md

 - 👋 Hi, I’m Amber!
-- 👀 I’m interested in full-stack, mobile, and user interface and user experience development
+- 👀 I’m interested in full-stack, cloud and AI
-- 🌱 I’m currently learning front-end and kotlin
+- 🌱 I’m currently learning more about Cloud Technology, and ways to integrate AI
-- 💞️ I’m looking to collaborate on any cool mobile or web applications
+- 💞️ I’m looking to collaborate on any cool web applications
 - 📫 How to reach me is through LinkedIn: www.linkedin.com/in/amber-ali-54b9a7b2

 <!---